francoriformato/Whiteboard-Exercises-Algoritms/README.md

 Employees must have mandatory contact information, which can be an email or a telephone number.
 Some employees have professional qualifications to take into account.
 Permits are requested one day at a time by employees.
 Room n.1 is completely outside and smoking is allowed, while in n.2 it is not allowed to smoke and has a table on a small balcony and the other tables inside, n.3 has a space dedicated to a only table inside but has more space on a terrace and, in this room, smoking is allowed.

+# Whiteboard Coding - ADS
+It contains some standard algorithms (regarding Graphs, Binary / R&B Trees, Sorting..) and my solution to some exercises in pseudo-code.
+I'm still improving them and I'm currently writing more of them to be prepared for the ADS exam (written test + assigned project + oral exam).